 I am able to proficiently adjust most any joint in the body—both spine and extremity—and I complement the adjustments with the necessary soft tissue work and rehab exercises.
 This combination of manipulation and muscle work has helped provide many of my patients with long-term relief from their pain.

 I live in South Pasadena with my two sons, Walter and James.
-Walter attends Arroyo Vista Elementary and James is enrolled in Calvary Preschool.
+Walter is in 3rd grade at Arroyo Vista Elementary and James is in Transitional Kindergarden at AV as well.
 In my free time, I love to play soccer.
 In particular, both the Pasadena Adult Soccer League and LA Municipal Soccer League have provided a wonderfully competitive atmosphere for me to develop my skills and to meet other people.